Natural Sciences course outline

 Highly desirable A Level Biology

-You're introduced to the major principles of evolutionary theory, and explore the origins, evolution and diversity of life on Earth, using new and fast–evolving methods and techniques.
+You're introduced to the major principles of evolutionary theory, and explore the origins, evolution and diversity of life on Earth; and major transitions such as the origin of eukaryotes and multicellularity using new and fast-evolving methods and techniques.

 You develop practical biological skills through practical classes and a field course.